OpenDataServices/farm-level-data-standard/docs/identification.md

 =========================

 ### Key message
-**In the reference framework a system of 3 identifiers is proposed to uniquely identify objects and model the relationships between these objects.** These Identifiers are called: 1 the InternalID, 2 the GeoID and 3 the GlobalRecordID.
+**In the reference framework a system of 3 identifiers is proposed to uniquely identify objects and model the relationships between these objects.** These Identifiers are called: 1 the InternalID, 2 the GeoID and 3 the GlobalID.
 The system allows the exchange and merging of data that is structured in a similar way.

-1. **The GlobalRecordID** is a globally unique identifier for First Mile Farm data record.
+1. **The GlobalID** is a globally unique identifier for First Mile Farm data record.
 2. **The InternalID** provides a means internally structure the data set uniquely identifying the  objects in the dataset and relations between them.
 3. **The GeoID** provides an imperfect means to uniquely identify the object in the field and to clean the dataset when it is combined with datasets from other sources.

-The Internal database structure is provided by the InternatID.The GeoID and the GlobalRecordID can be used to maintain this structure while exchanging data between organisations.
+The Internal database structure is provided by the InternatID.The GeoID and the GlobalID can be used to maintain this structure while exchanging data between organisations.

 ### Introduction
 In an ideal world every farmer, farm, plot or farmers group would be globally uniquely identified by some formal or informal system and these identification numbers would be generally known and used by different organisations.
 Organisations could make data recordings about farmer, farm, plot or farmer groups and could easily combine these recordings with other recordings trusting these globally unique IDs to sort the data and make analyses using all records combined.
 However currently this is an utopia, because there is no perfect system uniquely identifying all farmer, farm, plot or farmers groups globally (see also the sections below).

-Instead the reference framework uses 3 identifiers to build and internal structure and maintain a local data set of first mile farm data: 1 the internal ID, 2 the GloballyUniqueRecordID and 3 the GeoID.
+Instead the reference framework uses 3 identifiers to build and internal structure and maintain a local data set of first mile farm data: 1 the internal ID, 2 the GlobalID and 3 the GeoID.

 ### The InternalID
 The InternalID is the ID used to uniquely identify Data Entities in a data set in a local data base and to structure the data using these internalIDs as Keys to link the farmers to farmer groups, farms to farmers, plots to farms and plot observations to plots.